 CALL FOR NOMINATIONS

-The award committee will look for persuasive evidence that nominated departments or programs promote, support, and recognize excellence in teaching and in service to students.
-The kinds of evidence sought are illustrated by the following examples:
+The award committee will look for persuasive evidence such as those illustrated by the following examples:

 - Individual and collective faculty efforts to improve teaching and student learning.